Mia Freedman: Career

 Freedman has appeared regularly as a commentator on Today on the Nine Network and Ten's The Project.
 In 2009 Freedman was appointed Chair of the Australian Government's National Body Image Advisory Group by Minister for Sport and Youth, Kate Ellis.
-In 2015 Freedman disclosed in an interview that she suffers from an anxiety disorder.

 Freedman has written four books, including Work Strife Balance, where Luca, her 19-year-old son, contributed a chapter describing his mother as having "no filter".

+Freedman executive produced, with others, the comedic drama TV series Strife, which was inspired by Freedman’s memoir Work, Strife, Balance.
+The series Strife was written and adapted from Freedman's memoir by Australian screenwriter Sarah Scheller.
+The comedic drama tells the story of a modern, imperfect woman and publisher named Evelyn Jones, played by acclaimed Australian actress Asher Keddie, and her journey from lounge room blogger to becoming a force in women’s media.
+Strife is a Binge original series, released in December 2023.

 Personal life

 Freedman is the only daughter of Laurence Freedman AM, a funds manager and chairman of The Freedman Foundation, and his wife, Kathy, a psychologist and art gallery owner.
 Freedman was raised Jewish and grew up in Sydney.
-She attended the Ascham School.
+She attended Ascham School.